Arik Armstead: 2022 season

 On November 10, 2022, Armstead revealed that he was rehabbing a hairline fracture in his left ankle.
 He appeared in and started nine games.
 He recorded two sacks in the 49ers' three postseason games.

 2023 season

 In the 2023 season, Armstead appeared in and started 12 games.
 He finished with five sacks and 27 total tackles.

 In Super Bowl LVIII, Armstead recorded one sack and six total tackles in the 25–22 overtime loss to the Chiefs.
 Two days after losing the Super Bowl, it was revealed that Armstead was playing through a knee injury during the playoffs, which later turned out to be a torn meniscus.
 Armstead told reporters that he suffered the injury on December 3, 2023, after a game against the Philadelphia Eagles.
 Armstead required surgery on the meniscus, which caused him to miss most off-season activities.

 On March 13, 2024, Armstead was released by the 49ers.

 Jacksonville Jaguars

 On March 15, 2024, the Jacksonville Jaguars signed Armstead to a three-year, $51 million contract.
+He had two sacks, 29 tackles, and three passes defended.
+In the 2025 season, he had 5.5 sacks and 28 tackles.